bradchristie/taminations-flutter/assets/c2/cross_concentric_concept.md

 >

-If the Cross-Concentric call ends in a 2x2 Box but starts elsewhere (for example, Cross-Concentric [Recycle](../ms/recycle.md) from a Tidal Wave), the following rule
+If the Cross-Concentric call ends in a 2x2 Box but starts elsewhere (for example, "Cross-Concentric [Recycle](../ms/recycle.md)" from a Tidal Wave), the following rule applies:
-applies: The new outside dancers (the original centers) finish so that the long axis of their resulting (disconnected) Box is at right angles to the long axis of their 4-dancer starting formation.
+The new Outside dancers (the original Centers) finish so that the long axis of their resulting (disconnected) Box is at right angles to the long axis of their
+4-dancer starting formation.

 Cross-Concentric [Wheel and Deal](../b2/wheel_and_deal.md):